Service & Support

 When to Call the Dealer

-When you work with a dealer, keep in mind that it may offer a separate warranty from that of the manufacturer.
-Check to make sure the dealer’s warranty covers installation, labor and offers coverage for at least a year.
-For defective hardware, many dealers work with manufacturers to get replacement parts so you don’t have to contact the manufacturer directly.
-The best home automation systems offer lifetime warranties or warranties around three years.
+When you work with a dealer, remember they may offer a separate warranty from that of the manufacturer.
+Make sure the dealer’s warranty covers installation and labor for at least a year.
+For faulty hardware, many dealers work with manufacturers to get replacement parts so you don’t have to contact the manufacturer directly.
+The best home automation systems offer lifetime warranties, though a warranty should last at least three years.